uhub/awesome-python/README.md

 * [mitsuhiko/pluginbase](https://github.com/mitsuhiko/pluginbase) - A simple but flexible plugin system for Python.
 * [EmpireProject/EmPyre](https://github.com/EmpireProject/EmPyre) - A post-exploitation OS X/Linux agent written in Python 2.7
 * [machinalis/iepy](https://github.com/machinalis/iepy) - Information Extraction in Python
-* [arteria/django-hijack](https://github.com/arteria/django-hijack) - With Django Hijack, admins can log in and work on behalf of other users without having to know their credentials.
 * [GeekTrainer/Introduction-Programming-Python](https://github.com/GeekTrainer/Introduction-Programming-Python) - All of the slides, answer files and other solutions used during the Introduction to Programming
 * [fchollet/keras](https://github.com/fchollet/keras) - Deep Learning library for Python.
 Runs on TensorFlow, Theano, or CNTK.
 * [borgbackup/borg](https://github.com/borgbackup/borg) - Deduplicating archiver with compression and authenticated encryption.